ctfer-io/chall-manager/webdocs/design/high-availability/index.md

 Can a [Conflict-Free Replicated data Type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) have been a solution ?

 In our case, we are not looking for **eventual** consistency, but strict consistency.
 Moreover, using CRDT is costfull in development, integration and operation, so if avoidable they should be.
 CRDT are not the best tool to use here.
+It might be a good future work, but is currently not a priority.

 ## What's next ?